 Being unable to stop using

-When heroin addiction is active, it can be extremely difficult to break free from.
+When heroin addiction is active, it can be extremely difficult to break free from, and they may present more than ‘just’ 4 Signs of Heroin Addiction.
 This is because the more heroin that is abused, the more the structure in the brain changes to support further cravings for use.
 People who are addicted to heroin are aware that they are addicted to it.
 They know that they shouldn’t be abusing this substance but continue to do it anyway.
 Onlookers can identify heroin addiction when they see someone either make attempts to stop using to no avail or do not even try to stop using.
 Anytime a person is unable to stop using a mind-altering substance on his or her own, chances are he or she is experiencing dependence, which often requires professional treatment.

 Heroin is a depressant, meaning that when it is used, it slows down the functions of both the body and the brain.
 Because of this, someone who is addicted to heroin is likely to exhibit a depressed affect in terms of his or her behavior and demeanor, especially when under the influence.
 This can include symptoms such as: